Saurav10729/get-Covid-Bot/README.md

 ![My Image](Images/bot_ss.png)

 ## Hosting
 Currently, I haven't hosted it on any server yet.
-This was just a fun project i wanted to try out.
+This was just a fun project i stumbled on youtube and wanted to try out.